For compiling under macOS, the following is required:

 Installing Homebrew will also fetch the Command Line Tools for Xcode automatically if you don't have them already.

-Start a terminal, go to the root directory of the engine source code and type:
+Start a terminal, go to the root directory of the engine source code.

 If all goes well, the resulting binary executable will be placed in the